 * Jobless claims drop to five-year low

-* Netflix jumps 40 percent after reporting profit
+* Netflix jumps over 40 percent after reporting profit

-The drop wiped out roughly $50 billion in Apple's market capitalization to $435 billion, leaving the company vulnerable to losing its status as the most valuable U.S. company to second place ExxonMobil Corp, at $417 billion.
+The sharp drop wiped out nearly $60 billion in Apple's market capitalization to less than $423 billion, leaving the company vulnerable to losing its status as the most valuable U.S. company to second-place ExxonMobil, at $416.5 billion.

-In contrast to Apple, Netflix Inc surprised Wall Street Wednesday with a quarterly profit after the video subscription service added nearly 4 million customers in the U.S. and abroad.
-Shares surged 36.9 percent to $141.36, its biggest percentage jump ever.
+Video streaming service Netflix Inc surprised Wall Street with a quarterly profit after it added nearly 4 million customers in the United States and abroad.
+Netflix shares surged 42.2 percent to $146.86, its biggest percentage jump ever.

 Earnings have helped drive the stock market's recent rally.
 Thomson Reuters data through early Thursday showed that of the 133 S&P 500 companies that have reported earnings so far, 66.9 percent have exceeded expectations - above the 65 percent average over the past four quarters.